Understanding canine body language

 • Don’t lean over the dog (they may see this as threatening).

 • Always supervise interactions with children and dogs.
 The Ontario SPCA’s AnimalSmart™ Program says dogs and cats are the most common family and neighbourhood pets.
-It is important that children know and understand how to interact with pets in order to protect their safety.
+It is important that children know and understand how to interact with pets to protect their safety.

-So what are our dogs telling us?
+So, what are our dogs telling us?

 Body language is made up of dogs’ body postures, facial expressions, and the position and carriage of certain body parts, like ears, tail and mouth position and movement.